Galikhan-bitloman/test_task_kommercGroup/README.md

 data was uploaded in - output.xlsx

-require library, frameworks as you know ;) in - requirements.txt
+require libraries, frameworks as you know ;) in - requirements.txt